Death of Jeffrey Epstein: Investigations

-The BOP subsequently launched an investigation into the circumstances of Epstein's death, with Attorney General Barr saying that Justice Department officials would thoroughly investigate "serious irregularities" at the Metropolitan Correctional Center.
+The BOP launched an investigation into the circumstances of Epstein's death, with Attorney General Barr saying that Justice Department officials would thoroughly investigate "serious irregularities" at the Metropolitan Correctional Center.
 As Barr received more information surrounding Epstein's death, however, he came to believe it was only "a perfect storm of screw-ups".

 In November 2019, BOP director Sawyer told the Senate Judiciary Committee that the FBI was investigating whether a "criminal enterprise" was involved in Epstein's death.
 She added there is "no indication, from anything I know" that his death "was anything other than a suicide".
 A spokesperson later explained that she had used the phrase "criminal enterprise" because that was what Senator Lindsey Graham had asked her about, and that "she was referring to looking into possible criminal conduct by staff".

-On August 13, Attorney General Barr ordered the BOP to reassign the warden of the MCC, Lamine N'Diaye, temporarily, while the FBI and Justice Department inspector general investigated the circumstances surrounding Epstein's death.
+On August 13, 2020, Attorney General Barr ordered the BOP to reassign the warden of the MCC, Lamine N'Diaye, temporarily, while the FBI and Justice Department inspector general investigated the circumstances surrounding Epstein's death.
 James Petrucci, the warden of FCI Otisville, was named acting warden.
 Two staff members assigned to Epstein's unit were placed on administrative leave.
 On August 14, Manhattan federal court judge Richard Berman, who was overseeing Epstein's criminal case, wrote to N'Diaye asking whether an investigation into Epstein's death would include a probe into his prior (July 23) injuries.
 Judge Berman wrote that to his knowledge it had never been definitely explained what they concluded about the incident.
 In November 2019, Berman called for widespread prison reforms in an open letter to Barr in The New York Times.

+The United States Department of Justice's Inspector General's investigation report released on June 27, 2023, castigated jail officials for repeated "negligence, misconduct, and outright job performance failures" in connection with Epstein's incarceration and death.
+It also strongly pushed back on any suggestion that what happened was anything other than a suicide.